 WANTED - Interns

 Looking for an internship in the information security industry?
 Security University is the place for you!
-Security University is a small company looking for help in Herndon, VA area.
+Security University is a small company looking for help in Reston, VA area.

 Security University specializes exclusively in information assurance (IA) security certification training.
 We're passionate about security.
 Our internship program allows talented college students to learn our business by supporting customers by supporting the administration of our internal systems, and public relations to the Security University community of users.

 As an Security University Intern you will be given a real project to work with Security University attendees that are interested in persuing their Qualified Information Security Professional (QISP) Credential.
 You'll attend one of our computer security classes and will receive mentoring from the team management at Security University.
 You'll learn about computer security and writing secure code from the experts.